corefunctiondev/n4g-1000/replit.md

 - June 13, 2025.
 Completed comprehensive content migration - migrated all 69 detailed content items (home, about, contact, sets, podcasts, bookings, releases, mixes) from static text to database-managed content
 - June 13, 2025.
 All website sections now display live content from Supabase database - admin can edit any text, profile information, or content and see immediate updates on website
 - June 13, 2025.
 Added missing Home section content items to database - all text including system status, member info, and notifications now fully admin-editable (14 total home content items)
+- June 14, 2025.
+Implemented Wix-style live editing system - admin can click "Edit Mode" and then click directly on any website text to edit it inline with visual highlighting
+- June 14, 2025.
+Added comprehensive audio feedback system - all clicks, hovers, and interactions now produce satisfying sound effects throughout the interface

 ## User Preferences